 What makes Kaiterra air quality monitors different from the rest?
 It all starts with how the sensors are calibrated.
 Reliable air quality data starts with high-performing sensors.
 Without it, we know that buildings aren’t able to monitor and manage air quality effectively.

-To ensure that every Kaiterra enterprise product, including the Sensedge, Sensedge Mini and Kaiterra Square, can correctly track building performance and deliver an efficient and comfortable indoor environment for occupants, we set out to carefully test and verify the accuracy of the most critical part of any air quality monitoring unit—its sensors.
+To ensure that every Kaiterra enterprise product, including the Sensedge and Sensedge Mini, can correctly track building performance and deliver an efficient and comfortable indoor environment for occupants, we set out to carefully test and verify the accuracy of the most critical part of any air quality monitoring unit—its sensors.

 Almost all air quality monitors on the market are tested over just two or three levels of pollutant concentration, and only a handful of these data points are used in the calibration process.
 Kaiterra enterprise products, however, use over 6,000 individual measurements during the calibration and verification process.

 From testing chamber design to performance certification, we created a process that verifies that every sensor is properly calibrated before and after assembly.